 Does this framework require Application of Number achievement above the minimum SASW requirement?
-YES \square NO \boxtimes
+YES $\Box$ NO $\boxtimes$

-If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
-Inclusion of Digital Literacy (ICT) Digital Literacy (ICT) is an optional framework requirement.
+If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required:

+Inclusion of Digital Literacy (ICT)

+Digital Literacy (ICT) is an optional framework require rement.
 Is Digital Literacy a requirement in this framework?
+YES 🗆 NO 🖂

-YES \square NO \boxtimes Digital Literacy (ICT) Please note that there are currently no acceptable proxy qualifications for Digital Literacy (ICT).
+Please note that there are currently no acceptable proxy qualifications for Digital Literacy (ICT).

 For the current minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
 Additional guidance materials can be found on the Knowledge Base section of the ACW website.

 Does this framework require Digital Literacy (ICT) achievement above the minimum SASW requirement?
+YES $\Box$ NO $\boxtimes$

-YES \square NO \boxtimes If YES, please state the grade/level required for Digital Literacy (ICT) and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
+If YES, please state the grade/level required for Digital Literacy (ICT) and give a brief REASON as to why this is required:

-- Relevant work or work experience - Training and/or experience which could include a portfolio showing what they have done - Academic qualification(s) such as four GCSEs grade A C including 3 STEM subjects. - Welsh Baccalaureate Intermediate Diploma - Achievement of Essential Skills Wales - Successful completion of a relevant Foundation Apprenticeship, for example in Engineering. - Ex forces - Individuals must meet the entry conditions of the Apprenticeship and the recruiting employer. - Existing members of the workforce may also progress into this Apprenticeship.
+- Relevant work or work experience - Training and/or experience which could include a portfolio showing what they have done - Academic qualification(s) such as four GCSEs grade A\ C including 3 STEM subjects. - Welsh Baccalaureate Intermediate Diploma - Achievement of Essential Skills Wales - Successful completion of a relevant Foundation Apprenticeship, for example in Engineering. - Ex forces - Individuals must meet the entry conditions of the Apprenticeship and the recruiting employer. - Existing members of the workforce may also progress into this Apprenticeship.